Xelezard/btel_table/README.md

 ```
 **Row names must be in quotes!**

-To add date to your table run:
+To add data to your table run:
 ```
 table update "field" "field2" "field3"
 ```